Doul00/ML_Notes/chapter1/naives-bayes-classification.md

 Decision Trees tend to overfit very quickly.
 In the worst case there can be a node for each training example, resulting in a 100% accuracy in the training set but bad performance with the test set.

 One way to prevent this is by setting constraints on the trees:

+* Maximum tree depth: Prevents the tree from generating too many sub-nodes and learning specific relations, resulting in an overfit.
+* Minimum number of samples for splitting a node.
+The value shouldn't be too high, otherwise underfit can occur.
+* Minimum number of samples for a leaf.
+* Maximum number of features used for splits.
+* Pruning the tree.
+Nodes which do not provide much discriminative information are removed.
+More [here.](https://en.wikipedia.org/wiki/Pruning_%28decision_trees%29)

+---

+### Ensemble Methods

+#### I. Applications

+Ensemble methods is the use of multiple machine learning algorithms in order to get better results.
+They combine multiple hypothesis to form a better one.
+The ensemble is itself a machine learning algorithm since it can be trained and then used to make predictions.
+There many methods used for ensemble learning, such as voting, bagging, stacking and boosting.
+Later, we will see the most used ensemble algorithms.

+###### Voting:

+In voting, the first step is to create multiple classification models using the training dataset.
+Once the models are trained, different methods are used to classify the test examples:

+* **Majority voting:** In this case, every model will perform the classification on the example.
+The output will correspond to the one that receives more than 50% of the votes.
+* **Weighted voting: **In this case, each model has a weight that will make its vote more or less important.
+It is useful to make the better models more important.

+###### Stacking:

 ---